Dragodoth/hollows-rpg/readme.md

 This is an Unofficial system for Hollows RPG on Foundry VTT.

-“Hollows RPG is an independent production by [Author or Publisher] and is not affiliated with Rowan, Rook and Decard.
+“Hollows RPG is an independent production by Dragodoth and is not affiliated with Rowan, Rook and Decard.
 It is published under the RR&D Community License.”

 “Hollows RPG is copyright Rowan, Rook and Decard.
 You can find out more and support these games at `rowanrookanddecard.com`”